hardtware/DC2/README.md

 NOTE: Everwhere you see `dc2` below, change that to the new hostname you have given your DC2.

 3.8 OPTIONALLY change the username from `jack` to something else.
 This requires a few more commands and should be considered a bit more advnaced of a topic.

 In our example we will change the username to `bob` and remove `jack` entirely.
 For this example, start my being logged in as `jack`.

 Create the new user:

-    sudo useradd -D bob
+    sudo useradd -m bob

 Set a `sudo` password for the user: